rishabh1323/Bank-Note-Authentication/README.md

 # Bank Note Authentication

-Here is a web application to predict whether a abnk note is authentic or fake.
+Here is a web application to predict whether a bank note is authentic or fake.

 ## Dataset Used
 * Bank Note Authentication Dataset from UCI Machine Learning Repository